codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

 (group-by even? (range 1 20))
 </code></pre>

-`frequencies` is a reduction that checks the frequency of each element and returns a `hashmap` with the element as key and the count as value.
+`frequencies` is a reduction that checks the frequency of each element, and returns a `hashmap`.
+The hashmap contains the element as key and the count as a value.

 <pre class="klipse"><code class="eval-clojure"  data-loop-msec="2000">
 (frequencies [2 2 1 4 4 1 4 2 3])